Homemade Loaded Queso

 Queso is sooooooo good, y’all.

-But I’ve learned in my years and years and years of trying every type I can get my paws on while living in Texas that there are levels of queso.
+But I’ve learned through years of trying queso at every TexMex and Mexican restaurant we visit in Texas that there are levels of queso.

 join our party!